IanLewis42/GravStorm/readme.txt

 - The file 'data/maps.txt' lists all the maps(/levels) that can be played.
 A : at the start of an entry indicates a group.
 Each entry in maps.txt (apart from the groups) must have a corresponding .txt file in the /data directory.
 So if the entry in maps.txt is my_level, you must have a file called data/my_level.txt

 - This .txt file contains all the information about the level.
 Each parameter should be typed on its own line.
-  Pretty much anything can be used as a single-line comment, but I tend to use a semicolon ;
+  Pretty much anything (other than whitespace) can be used as a single-line comment, but I tend to use a semicolon ;
   The easiest thing to do is take a look at some of the existing  files, but for reference, I'll describe all the parameters here.
 Most are optional, or have default values.
 Those that are always required are marked accordingly.
 These should be edited in a text editor (e.g. nano or leafpad on Raspberry Pi, notepad on windows.)

-o map_type <0|1>
+o map_type <0|1|2>
-  0 - Single image file for map (default)
-  1 - Tiled map
+  0 - Single image file for map, displayed double size (default) 1 - Tiled map, displayed normal size.
+  2 - Single image file for map, displayed normal size

 o display_map <filename> only png format supported.
 REQUIRED Image to display, or images of all the tiles, arranged with eight tiles per row.
+  If this is a single image, it must be an exact multiple of 32 pixels wide (e.g. 32*20 = 640.
+32*25=800).
+  Maximum size is 1440x512 pixels.
   If tiles, each tile must be 64x64 pixels, so the whole image must be (8*64) x (n*64) pixels, where n=number of tiles/8.
-The first tile must be entirely empty space, i.e. contain no objects that the ship could collide with.
+The first (i.e. top-left) tile must be entirely empty space, i.e. contain no objects that the ship could collide with.
-  Tiles are displayed 'normal' size;  single image maps are displayed double size.

-o background <filename> only png format supported.
+o background <filename> png or jpg format supported.
-  This should specift a 128x128 image which will be used as a scrolling 'parallax' background.
-Currently only works for tiled maps (type 1)
+  For a type 1 (tiled) map, this should specify a 128x128 image which will be tiled and used as a scrolling 'parallax' background.
+  For a type 2 map, the background can be any size.

 o bg_fade <value>
-  Specifying this enables background fadng.
+  Specifying this enables background fading.
 This means that the background will be invisible at the top of the map, and become more visible as you go down.
-The value is the diatance from the top (in pixels) where the background starts to appear.
+The value is the distance from the top (in pixels) where the background starts to appear.

 o collision_map <filename> only png format supported.
-REQUIRED Similar to display_map, but all empty space MUST be 'magic pink' (i.e. R=255, G=0, B=255).
+REQUIRED The same as display_map, but all empty space MUST be 'magic pink' (i.e. R=255, G=0, B=255).
+  For map type 0, this should be the same size as the display map.
-  If tiles, this should be HALF-SIZE, so each tile must be 32x32 pixels, and the whole image must be (8*32) x (n*32) pixels.
+  For map type 1 (tiled), this should be HALF-SIZE, so each tile must be 32x32 pixels, and the whole image must be (8*32) x (n*32) pixels.
+  For map type 2, this should be HALF-SIZE.

 o ascii_map <filename>
   Shows the arrangement of tiles to make the map.
 ASCII format, 0-9 for first 10 tiles, A-Z for next 26. ' ' (space) doubles as 0.
-Only applies if map_type = 1
+Only applies if map_type = 1.

 o sentry_display <filename> only png format supported.
   Images of all the sentries and forcefields, arranged in a single horizontal line.
-Each image must be 64x64 pixels, so the whole image must be (n*64) x 64 pixels
+Each image must be 64x64 pixels, so the whole image must be (n*64) x 64 pixels.

 o sentry_collision <filename> only png format supported.
-  Similar to sentry_display, but all empty space MUST be 'magic pink' (i.e. R=255, G=0, B=255).
+  The same as sentry_display, but all empty space MUST be 'magic pink' (i.e. R=255, G=0, B=255).
 This should be HALF-SIZE, so each tile must be 32x32 pixels, and the whole image must be (n*32) x 32 pixels.

 o description <filename>
-  Text displayed after selecting map
+  Text displayed after selecting map.

 o ship_first <0|1>
-  0 - Map gets drawn first, then ship (also sentries, forcefields etc.) on top (default) 1 - ship (also sentries, forcefields etc.) get drawn first, then map on top
+  0 - Map gets drawn first, then ship (also sentries, forcefields etc.) on top (default) 1 - Ship (also sentries, forcefields etc.) get drawn first, then map on top.

 o wrap <0|1>
   0 - Ship stops at edge of map (if there's no wall)  (default)